demisto/content/Packs/Cisco-umbrella/Integrations/Cisco-umbrella-investigate/README.md

 ### umbrella-get-nameserver-whois

 ***
 Get WHOIS information for the nameserver.
-As a nameserver can potentially register hundreds or thousands of domains.
+A nameserver can potentially register hundreds or thousands of domains.

 #### Base Command